-(j) Under Italian GAAP the Company does not record in the consolidated statement of operations the compensation expense related to share based compensation plans.
+(k) Under Italian GAAP the Company does not record in the consolidated statement of operations the compensation expense related to share based compensation plans.

 Effective January 1, 2006, the Company adopted FASB Statement No. 123 (R) Share-Based Payment (Statement 123 (R)).
 This statement replaces FASB Statement No. 123, Accounting for Stock-Based Compensation (Statement 123) and supersedes APB No. 25.
 Statement 123 (R) requires that all stock-based compensation be recognized as an expense in the financial statements and that such cost be measured at the fair value of the award.
 This statement was adopted using the modified prospective method of application, which requires the Company to recognize compensation cost on a prospective basis.
-Therefore, prior years' financial statements have not been restated.
+Therefore, prior years'

+financial statements have not been restated.
 Under this method, the Company recorded stock-based compensation expense for awards granted prior to, but not yet vested as of January 1, 2006, using the fair value amounts determined for pro forma disclosures under Statement 123.

-During 2006 Natuzzi did not launch any new stock awards plan.
-Therefore, as of the effective date of SFAS 123R January 1, 2006 and as of December 31, 2006 the only stock awards plan in place is the one described in note 20 and launched by the Company during 2004.
+During 2006 and 2007 Natuzzi did not launch any new stock awards plan.
+Therefore, as of the effective date of SFAS 123R January 1, 2006 and as of December 31, 2006 and 2007 the only stock awards plan in place is the one described in note 20 and launched by the Company during 2004.

-As of December 31, 2006 for US GAAP purpose the Company for its compensation cost related to its stock awards plan recorded a cost of 254.
-At December 31, 2006, there was 59 of total unrecognised compensation cost related to non vested share-based compensation arrangements granted under the 2004 Plan.
-That cost is expected to be recognised over a weighted average period of two years.
+As of December 31, 2007 and 2006 for US GAAP purposes the Company for its compensation cost related to its stock awards plan recorded a cost of 56 and 254, respectively.
+At December 31, 2007 there is 2 of total unrecognized compensation cost related to non vested share-based compensation arrangements granted under the 2004 plan.
+That cost is expected to be recognized over a weighted average period of one year.

 Prior to fiscal year 2006 under US GAAP, the provisions of Statement of Financial Accounting Standards No. 123 (SFAS No. 123), Accounting for Stock Based Compensation, allowed entities to continue to apply the provisions of Accounting Principles Board Opinion (APB) No. 25 "Accounting for Stock Issued to Employees" for the accounting of compensation expense for its share based compensation plans, and required certain pro-forma disclosures for employee share options granted as if the fair value based methods defined in SFAS No. 123 had been applied.
-For US GAAP purpose, the Company had elected to apply the provisions of APB Opinion No. 25 and related interpretations and to provide the proforma disclosure provisions of SFAS No. 123 for its share grants and options plan.
+For US GAAP purpose, the Company had elected to apply the provisions of APB Opinion No. 25 and related interpretations and to provide the pro-forma disclosure provisions of SFAS No. 123 for its share grants and options plan.
 Compensation expense was recorded in the financial statements on the measurement date only if the market value of the underlying shares exceeds the exercise price.

 For US GAAP purposes, the Company employees share based awards are considered variable under APB Opinion No. 25.
-Accordingly, the Company was recognizing the intrinsic values (resulting from the excess of the market price of the underlying shares at December 31, 2005 and 2004 over the exercise price) as a compensation cost in the consolidated statement of earnings over the vesting period of the shares and options, as identified in note 20.
-For US GAAP purposes, in 2005 and 2004 the Company recorded an income of 136 and a cost of 1,140, respectively.
+Accordingly, the Company was recognizing the intrinsic values (resulting from the excess of the market price of the underlying shares at December 31, 2005 and 2004 over the exercise price) as a compensation cost in the consolidated statement of operations over the vesting period of the shares and options, as identified in note 20.
+For US GAAP purposes in 2005 the Company recorded an income of 136.